Diary of an AI Trainer 30 April 2026

 “Quick Favour!”

-I read it three times.
-I made tea.
-I read it again.
-Then I did what any professional would do when faced with a request that violated several laws of physics: I stared at the wall for forty minutes and considered a career in horticulture.
+I read it three times, brewed a pot of tea, read it again and then proceeded to do what any professional would do in response to a request that violated several laws of physics: I stared at the wall for 40 minutes and contemplated a career in horticulture.

 Did the Manhattan Project Have a Taster Session?

-Did the Manhattan Project have a taster session?
+Did the Manhattan Project have a tasting session?

-If you find yourself, in April 2026, sincerely requiring a one-hour introduction to artificial intelligence, I have devastating news: you are not behind.
-You are lost.
-And I am, I’m afraid, not going to be able to find you in sixty minutes.
-I am barely able to find myself in sixty minutes, and I do this for a living.
+If, as a result, you truly require an hour of introduction to artificial intelligence in April 2026, I have bad news for you.
+You are not behind.
+You are lost, and I will not be able to find you within an hour.
+Indeed, I will barely be able to find myself within that time, and I do this for a living.

 A Brief Taxonomy of What Actually Happens in the One-Hour Webinar